useblocks/sphinx-needs/docs/index.rst

 * test cases.

 This list can be easily customized via :ref:`configuration <need_types>` (for instance to support bugs or user stories).

+Sphinx-Needs is an extension for the Python based documentation framework `Sphinx <https://sphinx-doc.org>`_, which can be easily extended by different extensions to fulfill nearly any requirement of a software development team.

 What is a need?